pviscone/SampleFactory/README.md

 - `--nout` : Number of events that pass the gen filters to generate (at least one between `--nevents` and `--nout` is needed)

 - `--njobs` : Number of jobs to submit.
-Hence, the sample production will in the end return `nevents x njobs` events in total (assuming there is no failure in jobs, filter, or jet matching/merging involved).
+Hence, the sample production will in the end return `nevents x njobs` events in total (The job will produce max `nevents`, stopping when and if `nout` is reached).

 - `--crab` : Enable crab submission